It all began with a house fire.

 Though the back curve of the piano had blistered from the heat, the piano survived the soot-water damage and was even playable in the rubble.
 It was out of tune and sticky, but Arukah restoration was possible.

 My mentor, Loren Kelley, was giving me a tuning lesson when I first learned about it.
 “Hey, Jordan… are you interested in a restoration project?”
-It had been several months since the fire happened, and the piano had been barely covered by the charred roof in the meantime.
+It had been several months since the fire happened, and the charred roof had barely covered the piano in the meantime.
 “It’s a Steinway, but it’s in rough shape.
 It’s basically been in outdoor storage for months.
-But I think it’s probably worth restoring, and would be a good project for you.”
+But I think it’s probably worth restoring and would be a good project for you.”

-I have kept in touch with the owner and his family, and they have since moved into their new home built on the same property.
+I have kept in touch with the owner and his family, and they have since moved into their new home, which was built on the same property.

-Jordan is an internationally known gouache watercolor artist who has been painting since she was two years old.
+In addition to restoration work, Jordan composes music and is an internationally exhibited artist working in gouache, watercolor, and mixed media, utilizing her own foraged pigments.
+Jordan has been painting since she was two years old.
 A prodigy in art, her work has been featured on television, radio, and in American Girl Magazine.
-Her work is hanging in the Children’s Holocaust Museum at Terezin in the Czech Republic, Prague, and has been shown at the Matterhorn in Switzerland, in Israel, Morocco, Africa, China, at Maidan Nezalezhnosti (Independence Square) in Kyiv, Ukraine, and across Europe.
-Locally, at age nine, she had a joint gallery showing with the late Fred Oldfield at the Western Heritage Museum Art Gallery in Puyallup, WA, and was interviewed at age eight by KMPS radio personality Ichabod Caine and the Waking Crew.
-At age 12, she participated in a concert of the late classical pianist Kim Clement at King David’s Tower in Israel, and at age 17, taught a workshop on The Art of Creativity at a conference held at the vacation home of Prince William and Kate Middleton.
+Her paintings have been shown in historical and contemporary galleries around the world, including the Children’s Holocaust Museum at Terezin (Czech Republic), at the Matterhorn (Switzerland), in Israel, Morocco, Africa, China, at Maidan Nezalezhnosti (Independence Square, Kyiv, Ukraine), and across Europe.
+Locally, at age nine, she had a joint gallery showing with the late Fred Oldfield at the Western Heritage Museum Art Gallery in Puyallup, WA.
+At age 12, she participated in a concert of the late classical pianist Kim Clement at King David’s Tower (Israel).

 What is Arukah?